harishramesh98/boomDocs/README.md

 Note: `$PATH_TO_FIREMARSHAL` is the path to the firemarshal directory and is not an already set environment variable.

-Now we need to build the linux binary.
+Now we need to build the Linux binary.

 ```
 ./marshal -v -d build br-base.json # here the -d indicates --nodisk or initramfs